Clemson vs. Syracuse NCAA Football Odds, Plays and Insights | October 15, 2021

 - Clemson's games this year have hit the over on one of five set point totals (20%).

-- The Tigers score 21.2 points per game, comparable to the 24.0 per outing the Orange surrender.
+- The Tigers score 21.2 points per game, comparable to the 24.0 per matchup the Orange surrender.

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.